Eren-Corn0712/DataStructureInC/README.md

-# Implementing Data Structures in C
+# Implement Data Structures in C

 ## Abstract
-Implementing data structures in C and performing unit tests using the CuTest framework.
+Implement data structures in C and perform unit tests using the CuTest framework.

 Implemented Data Structures:
 * Stack